karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ![Landscape work as a side project](https://i.imgur.com/Qp9UL7b.jpg)

-### 2. Public Speaking Coach
+### 2. Public Speaker or Speaking Coach

+I've always loved speaking, but I will admit, I've never tried to take it seriously enough to get paid.
+That said, it's a very viable side project pathway.

-If you’re an experienced storyteller, presenter, or public speaker, you can try your hand at becoming a public speaking or presentation coach.
-In this consultative role, you'll help professionals improve their storytelling skills and communicate their ideas clearly and confidently.
+If you’re an experienced storyteller, presenter, or public speaker, you can try your hand at becoming a paid speaker or a speaking coach.
+Public speaking is the #1 fear for most professionals, so there's always demand for this kind of work, and there are some [good books on the topic](https://amzn.to/41XifwA) if you need help getting started.

-I used to speak regularly at conferences a few years ago, so let me be the first to tell you that many of us on the stage could use a good speaking coach.

 ### 3. Marketing Consultant

-Small and mid-size enterprises (SMEs) have a major contribution in most economies.
+Small and mid-size enterprises (SMEs) are the economic engine of most countries.
 According to the [World Bank](https://www.worldbank.org/en/topic/smefinance), they’re responsible for approximately 90% of businesses and over 50% of employment worldwide.

 However, many SMEs rarely have the means to recruit and hire top-notch, in-house marketing professionals or the top agencies.
 So, they often [turn to consultants](https://www.karllhughes.com/posts/startup-consulting) for help in coming up with and executing strategies.
 If you’ve had prior experience in the industry, this can be a lucrative side hustle and doesn't necessarily require a lot of time if you limit the number of clients you take on.

+Also, check out [Consulting Success](https://amzn.to/3PkrKi4), a great book for new consultants whether you take on the work full-time or as a side hustle.

 ### 4. Private Tutor